coreycarvalho/ponderingpen.ink/_posts/2025-01-05-books-i-am-reading.md

 pin: true
 ---

-Below is a list of books I am reading, pulled from the [Hardcover.app](https://hardcover.app) API.
+Below is a list of books I am currently reading.
+For a full list of books I've read and want to read, head on over to my [Hardcover page](https://hardcover.app/@coreycarvalho).

+This page is updated automagically.
+If you are interested in how this is done, you can view (and use) the code [here](https://github.com/coreycarvalho/ponderingpen.ink/blob/main/hardcover_fetcher.rb).

 <div class="books-page">
   <h1>Currently Reading</h1>